 Australia is a highly sought-after destination for skilled immigrants from around the world.
 The Australian government offers several visa options for skilled professionals to live and work in the country.
-Two popular choices among skilled migrants are the Subclass 189 (Skilled Independent) visa and the Subclass visa 190 (Skilled Nominated) visa.
+Two popular choices among skilled migration Pathways are the Subclass 189 (Skilled Independent) visa and the Subclass visa 190 (Skilled Nominated) visa.
 In this blog post, we will compare and contrast these two visa options, explaining the differences, eligibility criteria, and benefits of each.

-Subclass 189 (Skilled Independent) Visa
+Subclass 189 (Skilled Migration Pathways) Visa

 The Subclass 189 visa is designed for skilled workers who want to live and work in Australia independently.
 Here are some key points to consider:

-Eligibility Criteria:
+Eligibility Criteria

 - Points-based system: To be eligible for a Subclass 189 visa, you must meet the points requirement.
 Points are awarded based on factors such as age, English language proficiency, education, work experience, and more.